Therapy for Grief and Loss

 Our work may include:

-• Understanding and normalizing how loss is affecting your nervous system and body, as well as providing strategies to help weather this
+Understanding and normalizing how loss is affecting your body and mind, as well as providing strategies to help you weather this

 There is no single right way to grieve.
-The work is to find a way that is true to you.
+The work is to find a way that feels true to who you are.

 You don’t have to carry it alone